guru14789/EX-No.6.1.-DESIGN-THE-VARIOUS-PARTS-OF-A-MECHANICAL-COMPONENT-AND-ASSEMBLE/README.md

  Identifying the given model.

 ### STEP 2: Importing the components.
 Firstly, we import all the necessary parts into the assembly project.
-Here, we use Finger, gear linkage, Secondary Linkage, Base.
+Here, we use Finger, gear linkage, Secondary Linkage, and Base.
 For, Importing the components into the project, we use the insert derive option in the Insert>Insert Derive.

 ### STEP 3:
 We place the base model onto the X-Y plane.